 Say you’re the editor of a small team of copywriters, with each writer putting their writing directly into Contentful.
 Publishing one article probably looks like jumping back and forth between Slack, Email, and Google docs before pressing publish only to find out your formatting is off.
 This is where sidebar extensions come in handy.

-By customizing your sidebar with our spell-check, a sensitive-language checker, and Gatsby preview integration, you’re able to do all of your work directly from your entry.
+By customizing your sidebar, you’re able to do all of your work directly from your entry.
 This means zero jumping around, with everything you need to do in one place .